bndtools/bndtools.github.io/_book/100-introduction.md

 noindex: true
 ---

-The enRoute Classic section is a collection of content helping to get you started into the OSGi mindset.
+The enRoute Classic section is a collection of in-depth tutorials and examples, helping you developing OSGi applications with bnd / bndtools.

 <div>
 <table>